MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/project-operations-integration-journal.md

 ##### Further improvements have been made in this area in the 10.0.38 release.
 Improvements include:

-- Additional functionality is available to multiselect rows when working with integration headers.
+- Other functionality is available to multiselect rows when working with integration headers.
-- Additional flexibility in controlling posting with a new optional parameter to **Limit the integration journal lines per header**.
+- More flexibility in controlling posting with a new optional parameter to **Limit the integration journal lines per header**.
 With the parameter disabled, a default of 200 lines is used.
 The parameter can be increased or decreased as needed.
 Decreasing the parameter reduces the time taken to post the journal.
 - The **Add filters to the Project Integration journal posting batch job** feature adds default filters to allow users to specify a period start date, a journal number, or an original journal number in the batch job filter.
 These filters are useful when you have transactions that require some setup or configuration changes before they can be posted and you can avoid trying to post until the issue is resolved.